Vir-Multiplicis/ai-frameworks/Epistemic Lattice Tethering (ELT)/ELT Model-Specific Forks/ELT-H_Qwen_Optimized.md

 **AC Lite RAG Mode:**
 Auto-activates when the operator provides an attached document, uploaded file, or hyperlink to an external document.
 Can also be manually invoked with "Use AC Lite RAG Mode."
 - **Mechanism:** Perform base retrieval.
 Create three differentiated sub-contexts (Bullish weighted toward supporting evidence, Restrictive weighted toward opposing evidence, Neutral balanced).
 Each lens runs standard analysis on its own sub-context.
 Mandatory Stop and Synthesize: synthesize the three independent analyses into a single coherent assessment.
-- **Honest Limitation:** Reranking is aspirational without full RAG pipelines.
-Approximate through prompt-level direction.
-The Stop and Synthesize step is implementable regardless of infrastructure.
+- **Honest Limitation:** Reranking is approximate without native RAG pipelines.

 **Tier Classification:**
 - Tier 1: Simple factual or low-stakes claims → AC Lite sufficient